Contact Information: 216-397-4283 or firstname.lastname@example.org

 How do you make an appointment?

 An initial session can be scheduled any time between 8:30 a.m. and 5 p.m., Monday through Friday.
-We ask students to arrive approximately 20 minutes before their scheduled appointment to complete some intake paperwork.
-Call 216-397-4283 to make an appointment.
+To schedule, call 216-397-4283 or use our online portal to request an appointment.

 What can you expect at the initial session?

-The session usually lasts about 50 minutes.
-During this time you will be asked to provide some background information about yourself and the circumstances that brought you to the Counseling Center.
-The intake counselor will also explain the services of the Counseling Center that you might find most helpful.
+The first session, called a "triage" session, usually lasts about 20 minutes and will most often be a phone call with a counselor.
+Prior to the triage, you will be asked to provide some background information about yourself in our secure, online database.
+The triage counselor will have a brief conversation with you about the information you provide, explain the services of the Counseling Center, and decide best next steps.
 Future sessions may be with a different counselor than the one you will be speaking with during your initial visit.
+As stated above, all services offered during Fall 2020 will be virtual.

 The services of the Counseling Center are offered free of charge to all students currently enrolled in credit courses at John Carroll University.